 |

-Application to revise judgment dismissed for failing to produce a new, decisive fact as required by Article 27.
+Revision dismissed for failure to demonstrate a new, decisive fact as required by Article 27 of the Court’s Protocol.

-Revision of judgment – Article 27 Protocol – requirement of new and decisive fact unknown to Court and parties – admissibility – jurisdiction to entertain revision – legal grounds previously raised are not 'new facts' – res judicata and standing arguments considered in original judgment – costs awarded to successful respondent.
+Revision of judgment – Article 27 Protocol – requirement of new and decisive fact – inadmissibility where issues previously raised – jurisdiction to hear revision – abuse of post-judgment procedure – costs awarded to respondent.

 |